 Some Spaces have 2,000 people while some have 20 or 2—your magic number will depend on your goals.
 We’ve hosted anywhere from 18 - 180 folks on a Space, so we like to record our Spaces to share our conversations more broadly through more channels, giving additional folks the opportunity to access and learn from them.

-We’re making our Perfect 10s into a collection of short vignettes available to stream, with the goal of turning those 180 listeners to 1,800 in time.
+We’re making our Perfect 10s into a collection of short vignettes available to stream (like here on Spotify), with the goal of turning those 180 listeners to 1,800 in time.
 We’re looking forward to counting you as one of them.

 Have you hosted a Twitter Space yourself?
 Building community and want to share your expertise on an upcoming Perfect 10 episode?
 Looking to scale your community with an intelligent community growth platform like Common Room?
 Join us in the Uncommon community Slack.